Coverage Data Integration and Publishing

 CLI option.

-Merge vs Replace DB
+Merge vs Replace coverage DB

 --replace

-Alternative: Publishing via tunnel
+Alternative flow: Publishing via tunnel

 You can publish a coverage TSV file directly via simscope-tunnel